top of page

 The American Dog Epidemic

-Written by a professional dog trainer with 20+ years of experience
+Written by a dog trainer with 20+ years of real-world experience helping owners navigate everyday behavior problems.

 A Note to Readers: